gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office-tip-sheets/tip-sheet-outlook.md

     4. From **Outlook for desktop** set the proofing language according to the paragraph content.
 - Before sending an email, always set the proofing language by paragraph.

+## Email signatures
+**Avoid** using images as part of your signature.
+Do not use images of text.

+Follow your organization's signature guidelines.

 ## Accessibility check
 To run the accessibility checker, select:
 1.	**Review** tab